 Tena Tena: Our full report

-The camp is tented, and it is perhaps this that helps Tena Tena to retain a 'close to nature' feel, with both the tents and the main area tucked away in a shady mahogany grove with views over the Luangwa River.
-The new camp is very stylish and of high quality yet it still retains the charm of the old Tena Tena.
+Tena Tena today is both stylish and built to a high standard, yet it remains a tented camp, and it is perhaps this that helps it to retain a 'close to nature' feel.
+Both the tents and the main area are tucked away in a shady mahogany grove with views over the Luangwa River.

-Inside, the bedrooms are decorated in neutral safari tones, which are stylish but very subtle.
-Locally made straw mats lie on the polished concrete floors and a couple of kikois are provided – on hot days it is great to wet these and relax in the shade with them wrapped around you!
+Inside, locally made straw mats lie on polished concrete floors and the décor is in neutral safari tones: stylish but very subtle.
+In the centre is a king-size bed, whose polished concrete headboard sports two solar-powered reading lamps.
+Behind the headboard is an area for storing luggage along with ample hanging space and shelves.
+There are fans for the hotter months, when it’s great to wet the kikois (simple cotton wraps) that are provided in each tent, and relax in the shade with them wrapped around you!
 Guests will also find Maglite torches, mosquito repellent and drinking water by the beds, and a plug point for charging batteries.

 Through a flap to one side of each tent is an open-air bathroom, with a flush toilet, double basins and hot-and-cold shower.
-Toiletries are also provided.
+Toiletries are also supplied.

-The more adventurous may also wish to spend one or two nights at Robin Pope Safaris bushcamp.
-Speak to us if you would like to include this experience in your visit to Tena Tena.
+The more adventurous may like to spend one or two nights outside at a Robin Pope Safaris bushcamp (more of a fly-camping experience, in Meru-style tents) or to link one of the permanent camps with a longer RPS walking mobile safari.
+Speak to us if you would like to include either of these experiences in your visit to Tena Tena.

-Ideal length of stay: We recommend a minimum stay here of three nights, perhaps preceded by two to three nights at Tena Tena's sister camp, Nkwali.
+- We recommend a minimum stay of three nights at Tena Tena, perhaps preceded by two to three nights at Tena Tena's sister camp, Nkwali.

-Directions: Fly to Mfuwe Airport and transfer by road to camp, the transfer taking approximately one hour.
+- From Mfuwe Airport, guests are transferred by road to camp, taking approximately one hour.

 Food & drink